FredericaBernkastel/contrapunctus/readme.md

      figure for two-voice florid counterpoint;
    - `V − e = 3`: the same, pruned by harmony, or a solver;
    - `V − e ≥ 4`: SAT/CDCL per §2.7 — one-hot pitch, table constraints, unrolled automaton, symmetry broken by
      register and by pinning the first entry. **Treat this as open**, not as more of the same.
-Schottstaedt reached six voices in 1984 with weighted backtracking and the result was stylistically wrong; nothing in the three papers does five-voice florid counterpoint with a complete search.
+Schottstaedt aimed at five to eight parts in 1984, found his complete search dragged to a halt, and shipped a sixteen-wide beam with a decaying acceptance threshold. **Nothing in the literature here does five-voice florid counterpoint with a complete search**, and no layering shortcut is available — he reports that one failing at three voices.
+     Solve the ensemble jointly or not at all.
    Then MIDI.
 The first audible output of either document.
 6. **Form**, per §2.4 — which the survey names as unsupported by any existing system, so expect to build rather than borrow.
 A whole fugue, with the packing question living inside the stretto block where it belongs.